imjihuan/fuego/docs/rst_src/FrontPage.rst

 organizations to easily run their own tests, and at the same time allows people to share their tests and test results with each other.

 Historically, test frameworks for embedded Linux have been difficult to set up, and difficult to extend.
-In cases where a test program was reasonably self-contained, the test system was not easy to to extend.
 Many Linux test systems are not easily applied in cross or embedded environments.
 Some very full frameworks are either not viewed as processor-neutral, and are difficult to set up, or are targeted at running tests on a dedicated group of boards or devices.

 The vision of open source in general is one of sharing source code and capabilities, to expand the benefits to all participants in the